Child Support and College Expenses FAQ

 Q: When should I apply for college expense support?

 A: Ideally -- you would make the application after your child has applied to college but before they've decided where they'd like to go.

 Q: Will the support go to me, my ex-spouse, or my child?

 A: Support will go to the spouse, not the child.
 A child or student still comes home on breaks and in the summer.
 Since there is still some cost to maintaining the residence for the child to come home, the parent of primary residence will likely collect.

-As with most issues in family law, a child's parents are more capable to decide their child's educational needs and interests, factoring a child's personality and preference, than a court.
-However, when an agreement cannot be reached, it may be necessary to check with a family law attorney.
+As with most issues in family law, a child's parents, rather than the courts, are best able to decide their child's educational needs and interests, considering their child's personality and preference.
+However, when an agreement cannot be reached with regard to child support and college expenses, it may be necessary to get professional legal help.
+Get started today by contacting a family law attorney licensed in your state.